influxdata/telegraf/plugins/outputs/graylog/README.md

   ## Set to true for backward compatibility.
   # name_field_no_prefix = false

+  ## Connection retry options
+  ## Number of attempts to reconnect to the enpoints.
+If zero, only
+  ## a single connection attempt will be made.
+For negative values,
+  ## the plugin will try infinite number of times.
+  # reconnection_attemps = 0
+  ## Time to wait between reconnection attempts.
+  # reconnection_wait_time = "100ms"

   ## Optional TLS Config
   # tls_ca = "/etc/telegraf/ca.pem"
   # tls_cert = "/etc/telegraf/cert.pem"